SolidRusT/srt-agent-api/ROADMAP.md

 # Project Roadmap

-This document outlines the future objectives and plans for the `srt-web-chat` project.
+This document outlines the future objectives and plans for the `srt-agent-api` project.

 ## Current Status

 The project currently supports the following functionalities:

 - Chat module with API and CLI interfaces.
-- API endpoints for fetching data, wiki summaries, and web searches.
+- API endpoints for fetching data, wiki summaries, Wikipedia queries, and web searches.
 - Configurable via `config.yaml`.
 - CI/CD pipeline set up for automated testing.